jtejido/basset-ir/README.markdown

 You can either use WhitespaceTokenizer, which breaks it down for every space and newline, or WhitespaceAndPunctuationTokenizer, which also tokenizes punctuations.

-By default, CollectionSet is set to false, which means label is not needed, even if it's filled in, as it uses its array key as identifier for indexing later instead of the label.
+By default, CollectionSet accepts 'keytype' as parameter (defaults to false), this directs the class to either register its offset as key or a known id/label/class, setting this to false means that label is not needed, even if it's filled in, as it uses its array key as identifier for indexing later on instead of the label.

 So this format is valid as long as it's left at default.

 ```
 	$documents = new CollectionSet();